Beyond Sushi: Here's What Happened After Shark Tank

 While future plans for the company remain undisclosed, Guy and Tali Vaknins' restaurant and catering enterprises show no signs of slowing down.
 The focus appears to be on growing the catering business and expanding the menu options at Beyond Sushi as well as the other three restaurants, now operating under the banner of City Roots Hospitality Group.

 In September 2023, Beyond Sushi participated in Vegandale, a giant gathering of over 250 vegan vendors from all over the world.
-For the event, Vaknin partnered with Chunk Foods, an Israeli faux-meat company — which is somewhat surprising considering he was outspoken in the early days about not using fake meat products on his menus, even speaking against it when he appeared on "Shark Tank" — although given how delicious the high-protein cultured soy and wheat product appears to be, it seems like a great exception to the rule.
+For the event, Vaknin partnered with Chunk Foods, an Israeli imitation-meat company — which is somewhat surprising considering he was outspoken in the early days about not using imitation meat products on his menus, even speaking against it when he appeared on "Shark Tank" — although given how delicious the high-protein cultured soy and wheat product appears to be, it seems like a great exception to the rule.
 Vaknin teased on social media that Chunk Foods might soon find its way into a new Beyond Sushi dish, and it's already available at Coletta, Willow, and Anixi.
 The chef has also been experimenting with crafting his own vegan cheeses, which we can assume feature in such dishes as his vegan Philadelphia maki roll.

 As of publication, the company is actively hiring, which is usually a good indicator that business is brisk.
 In October 2023, Beyond Sushi was nominated for a number of VegNews Restaurant Awards and announced as the winner of Best Vegan Sushi Restaurant in America in December.

-Beyond Sushi and chef Vaknin continue to evolve
+Beyond Sushi and Chef Vaknin continue to evolve

 2024 brought a bounty of changes for Beyond Sushi.
 The Herald Square flagship underwent extensive renovations to both its decor and its menu.
 In September, the chef announced a turning point for the company, with a new look for the location designed to match the same level as his higher-end restaurants.